 Today, under Thackeray’s son Uddhav, its headlines are dominated by the Shiv Sena’s tussle with its frenemy the BJP and other political rivals.
 In a recent editorial, the Shiv Sena called the BJP a “mad murderer,” and the UP CM Yogi Adityanath a “hypocrite,” but this still didn’t make national news.
 Compare this to Bal Thackeray, whose mere presence kept the Shiv Sena in the spotlight, despite being a regional party.

-Today, as Uddhav addresses a giant rally in Ayodhya, it seems that the party is going to try and win elections on the same religious plank.
+Today, as Uddhav faces pressure to ally with the BJP before general elections, it seems that the party is going to try and win elections on the same religious plank.

 During its Hindutva phase, the Shiv Sena ended up contributing in a big way to the demolition of Babri Masjid in 1992.
 Thackeray himself claimed that he was proud of the Sainiks who helped demolish the Masjid, and was later chargesheeted for hate speech.
 But this strategy would continue for another year, when Mumbai would face its deadliest communal riot, the 1993 riots, which lead to over 700 deaths.

 One would assume that having a deadly riot on your hands would be enough to relegate you to obscurity, but Thackeray thrived under these circumstances.
 The Shiv Sena’s role in the riot ended up giving Maharashtra its first and only chief minister from the party, Manohar Joshi, in 1995.